Court rebukes Memphis police in animal hoarder’s death

 NASHVILLE, Tenn.
 (AP) — A federal appeals court has rebuked Memphis police for sending a tactical team to serve a misdemeanor warrant on a 67-year-old animal hoarder who was later killed by an officer, but the court upheld the dismissal of a lawsuit against the city.

-The 6th U.S. Circuit Court of Appeals said Donald Moore Sr.’s January 2013 shooting was constitutional because the officer had reason to fear for his life.
-But the court said the decision to use the tactical team to break into Moore’s home jeopardized the lives of all involved.
+The 6th U.S. Circuit Court of Appeals said Monday that Donald Moore Sr.’s January 2013 shooting was constitutional because the officer had reason to fear for his life.
+But the court said the decision to use the tactical team to break into Moore’s home using stun grenades jeopardized the lives of all involved.

-In their civil rights lawsuit against the city, Moore’s adult children said the department should have sent a specialized team that defuses mental health calls instead of the tactical unit.
+In their civil rights lawsuit against the city, Moore’s three adult children said their father had no criminal record and the department should have sent a specialized team that defuses mental health calls instead of the tactical unit.

+The suit said the department escalated the incident with Moore by using a tactical team that used flash bangs and broke into the man’s home.
+Flash bangs are grenade-like devices designed to disorient people with loud noises and bright lights.
+Moore’s children contended that their father called 911 when police broke into the home because he feared for his life.

 Most Read Stories